ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 docker-compose down --volumes
 ```

-You might have noticed that when docker-compose up created our volume and networks their names were prefixed with the `go-delve-reload` project directory name:
+You might have noticed that when `docker-compose up` created our volume and networks their names were prefixed with the `go-delve-reload` project directory name:

 ![](/media/screen-shot-2020-01-09-at-14.01.13.png)

 ![](/media/screen-shot-2020-01-09-at-14.01.46.png)

-In the next section, we'll use a makefile to create our postgres volume and required networks instead.
+In the next section, we'll use a makefile to create our postgres volume and required networks.
 Update the `docker-compose.yml` file to tell docker-compose that we expect the postgres volume and required networks to be created externally.
-Add the following:
+Add the following.

 ```
 volumes: